Marc D. Pell, Ph.D.

 PhD Communication Sciences and Disorders, McGill University

-Dr. Pell is a former Director of the School of Communication Sciences and Disorders (2010-2019) and served as Associate Dean in the Faculty of Medicine (2012-2019).
-As Director, Dr. Pell's role was to lead the School in its education and research missions and to provide effective mentoring to faculty members at the various stages of their careers.
+Prof. Pell is a former Director of the School of Communication Sciences and Disorders (2010-2019) and served as Associate Dean in the Faculty of Medicine (2012-2019).
+As Director, Prof. Pell's role was to lead the School in its education and research missions and to provide effective mentoring to faculty members at the various stages of their careers.
 He was responsible for making recommendations to the Dean on recruitment, academic appointments, promotion and tenure, and oversaw allocation of the School's budget.
-Dr. Pell actively engaged in strategic planning and led the School through two successful accreditation reviews of the M.Sc (Applied) program in Speech-Language Pathology.
-As Associate Dean, Dr. Pell participated in the Deanery Executive Committee, the Faculty Leadership Commons, the Educational Leadership Council, and was advisory to the Dean on all academic matters pertaining to the School.
+Prof. Pell actively engaged in strategic planning and led the School through two successful accreditation reviews of the M.Sc (Applied) program in Speech-Language Pathology.
+As Associate Dean, Prof. Pell participated in the Deanery Executive Committee, the Faculty Leadership Commons, the Educational Leadership Council, and was advisory to the Dean on all academic matters pertaining to the School.

-Dr. Pell's research investigates how adults communicate their emotions, attitudes, or other social intentions while speaking, to better understand the social-pragmatic context of spoken language.
+Prof. Pell's research investigates how adults communicate their emotions, attitudes, or other social intentions while speaking, to better understand the social-pragmatic context of spoken language.

 Much of his work focuses on the effects of the human voice during pragmatic language processing and in social cognition.
 Members of his lab are exploring the neurocognitive basis of vocal communication, how this system is influenced by socio-cultural factors, and how vocal communication is influenced by acquired disease of the brain (e.g., Parkinson's disease, repetitive head injury).
 Behavioural paradigms, acoustic analysis, neuroinvestigative techniques (ERPs, fMRI), and neuropsychological assessments of brain-damaged adults are being used to test these ideas.
-Funded by: NSERC, SSHRC.

 Short video presentation of our research